indiaderrick/true-pill-test/my-code copy/feedback.md

 ### To run the app

-Run 'yart start:client' in terminal while inside the my-code folder.s
+Run 'yart start:client' in terminal while inside the my-code folder.

 ### Main challenges